rfresh2/XaeroPlus/README.md

 # Modifications

-* WorldMap and Waypoint directories are indexed by:
-  * Default: Multiplayer server list name.
-  * Optional: Server IP (Xaero's default)
-  * Optional: Base Server Domain Name
-  * **The default setting requires you to manually change the name of existing folders.**
-    * In both `.minecraft/XaeroWaypoints/` and `.minecraft/XaeroWorldMap/`
-* Overworld dimension is stored in the "DIM0" directory instead of "null"
-  * **The default setting requires you to manually change the name of existing folders**
-    * In `.minecraft/XaeroWorldMap/Multiplayer_<server name>/`
-  * You can configure this setting to use the default "null" directory name
 * WorldMap zoom unlocked
 * Dimension hot-switching on WorldMap and Minimap
 * Fast map region writes.
 Prevent missed chunks in map while traveling at very high speeds.